 ABOUT | LILY COLLISON

 I live in Ireland with my husband and we have three adult sons.
-I have a science background with a degree in medical microbiology, and I worked in industry (Abbott Laboratories) and in education (lecturing full-time on quality management) before founding a company to provide customized training programs for large and small organizations.
-In 2015 I retired and now pursue my many interests: traveling, reading, running, cycling, health and fitness, food, and spending time with family and friends.
-The term “cerebral palsy” (CP) first came into our lives when our youngest son, Tommy, was about one year old.
-His diagnosis began a long journey that continues today–with Tommy living and working as an independent adult in San Francisco, as do his brothers.
+I have a science background with a degree in medical microbiology.
+I worked in industry (Abbott Laboratories and Analog Devices) and in education (lecturing full-time in quality management).
+I then found a company to provide customized training programs for large and small organizations.

-The form of CP that Tommy has is spastic diplegia, also termed “bilateral CP.”
+The form of CP that Tommy has is spastic diplegia, also termed bilateral CP.
 In the early days, I struggled to understand the condition and that affected my confidence in helping him.
-I’ve always been passionate about education, so I set out to read extensively to learn about the condition, and I later completed a master’s degree investigating outcome after orthopedic surgery in CP.
-Over the years, I’ve also sat on national and international committees and contributed to conferences and research proposals on the subject of CP.
+I’ve always been passionate about education, so I read extensively to learn about the condition.
+To further my learning, I completed a master’s degree by research–a case study investigating outcome following multilevel orthopedic surgery when Tommy was nine.
+Over the years, I’ve sat on national and international committees and contributed to conferences and research proposals on the subject of CP.

-My own journey of learning reminds me of the Irish expression fiche blain ag fás, which means “twenty years a-growing.”
+My own journey of learning about CP reminds me of the Irish expression “fiche blain ag fás”, which means “twenty years a-growing.”
 You could say I’ve had over twenty years growing my knowledge about this condition.

-Since a book on spastic diplegia only did not exist, I was determined to write one, which I did in conjunction with senior medical staff at Gillette Children’s Specialty Healthcare.
+Since a book on spastic diplegia did not exist when Tommy was diagnosed and still did not exist today, I wrote one in conjunction with senior medical staff at Gillette Children’s Specialty Healthcare.
 The result is Spastic Diplegia—Bilateral Cerebral Palsy.
 My hope is that its existence will help other families searching for that much-needed information, all in one place.
+All proceeds from the book are going to CP research.

 But once a book is published, that is not the end of the story.
 Letting people know of its existence is the next challenge.
 Anything you can do to help us spread the word is greatly appreciated–for example purchasing the book, sharing this link … Thank you in advance!